IvanUkhov/blog/_drafts/2025-08-01-guardrails.Rmd

 alike, and it is then not worth complicating the model.
 Moreover, the rolling nature of this approach with a shorter window also helps to accommodate any slow trend changes, which fall outside the scope of anomaly detection.

+Furthermore, we calculated only a lower bound, but it is equally easy to calculate an upper one in case one wants to keep an eye on unusually successful weeks.